sourdough-danish-pastries-recipe

 About the Homemade Danish Dough and Filling

-The sourdough Danish dough itself is enriched with sugar, eggs, milk, and butter.
-Ground cardamom and vanilla give the Danish dough it’s iconic flavor, so I would recommend you do not skip the cardamom.
-You can find it in the spices at your grocery store.
+Ground cardamom and vanilla give danishes their iconic flavor, so I would recommend you do not skip the cardamom.
+You can find it with the spices at your grocery store.

 The cheese filling is easy to make with a base of cream cheese, and it pairs extremely well with my favorite four-fruit preserves (strawberry, cherry, raspberry, and current).
-You can use your favorite fruit preserves, use the cheese filling alone, or even swap for some lemon curd.

 sourdough danish filling close up